 Japademy Japanese Language School and Toronto Japanese Language School are two of the best-known Japanese language schools in Toronto.
 In this article, we compare these two schools, looking at aspects such as location, cost, flexibility, teachers, teaching style, and other perks.
-We hope this helps you choose the best Japanese school in Toronto.
+We hope this helps you choose the best Japanese classes in Toronto.

 It may come to a surprise to many but the fact is that Toronto is home to many Japanese Canadians and Japanese nationals.
 As of October 2021, approximately 16,600 Japanese residents lived in Toronto, this is evidenced by the vibrant Japanese Canadian community we can see today in the city.
 This, along with the well-known interest and passion that Japanese language and culture ignites in people worldwide, has resulted in a significant demand for Japanese language education in Toronto and the opening of various top-notch Japanese language schools.

 Japademy is a Japanese language school conveniently located in The Village Hive, Unit 2, Duncan Mill Road, North York, Ontario M3B3M4.
 Their location has easy access to the TCC bus and they also provide FREE parking spaces to their students.
-They provide a range of classes, from beginner classes to advanced-level classes, to help their students learn the Japanese language and culture.
-They offer online Japanese Online Private Lessons that are offered to students in intermediate and advanced levels, Japanese Online Group Lessons perfect for beginners and for students that prefer to study at home, and Japanese Classroom Lessons for people who live in Toronto.
+They provide a range of Japanese classes, from beginner classes to advanced-level classes, to help their students learn the Japanese language and culture.
+They offer online Japanese Online Private Lessons that are offered to students in intermediate and advanced levels, Japanese Online Group Lessons perfect for beginners and for students that prefer to study at home, and Japanese Classes in Toronto for people who live in Toronto.
 At Japademy, they strive to help their students gain proficiency in the Japanese language and develop a strong understanding of Japanese culture.

 TJLS is a Japanese language school located at 18 Orde Street, Toronto, Ontario M5T1N7 and founded back in .
 It is one of the many monuments that still stand in honor of the bravery, success, and pride of the Japanese Canadian community.
 The founders of TJLS aimed to protect and promote pride in the unique and rich history of Japanese culture and language by offering family-centered Japanese language lessons.
 Currently, TJLS offers education to anybody interested in learning the Japanese language and culture, whether for personal growth or professional purposes, from preschool to senior.